What are Soft Tissue Injuries?

 Soft tissue injury

-Soft tissue injuries are when the muscles, ligaments and tendons suffer bruising, stretching or tearing.
-Your ligaments connect bones to bones and tendons connect muscles to bones.
+Soft tissue injuries occur when muscles, ligaments, or tendons are bruised, stretched, or torn.
+Ligaments connect bones to bones, while tendons connect muscles to bones.

-Why can’t you see soft tissue damage on an x-ray?
+Why can’t soft tissue injuries be seen on an x-ray?

 What is the most common type of soft tissue injury?

-Symptoms to look for with a soft tissue injury include:
+Symptoms of a soft tissue injury may include:

 • Muscle aches and pain

-• Limited flexibility and range of motion in the injured part of the body
+• Limited flexibility and range of motion in the affected area

 How long does it take for a soft tissue injury to heal?